vic-ma/howtodismantle.github.io/_posts/2023-11-14-The-badass-guide-to-data-handling-Using-SQL-to-aggregate-and-join-Peakboard-Hub-List-data.md

 ## Conclusion

-Preparing data already in the source before bringing them to the Peakboard application is a wise choice to increase performance and limit network bandwidth.
-Beside Peakboard Hub lists (as shown in this article) this works in almost any database or SQL based environment. we msut consider this option every time we design a new data source for a Peakboard project.
+Preparing data in the source before bringing them into the Peakboard application is a wise choice, because it increases performance and limits network bandwidth.
+Beside Peakboard Hub lists (as shown in this article), this works with almost any database or SQL-based environment.
+You should consider this option every time you design a new data source for a Peakboard project.